 Project/Initiative Description Delivered By Procurement of Intensive Support Services Engage with partners to deliver support services for hard to reach families identified through the re-housing process.
 December 2016 Tāmaki Outcomes and Evaluation Framework Support the work of Treasury and Superu in the development of an evaluation framework and plan to assess the success of the Regeneration Programme over time.
 December 2016 Service Alignment Work with relevant agencies and the community to align services to meet the need of Tāmaki residents.
 On-going Work with relevant agencies, to make sure the learning about collective impact, social investment, and urban regeneration programmes is transferrable to other areas.
 Build community capacity and continue to seek community engagement.
 Skills Pathways to Employment Work with relevant agencies to develop training pathways to employment for Tāmaki residents, support this via social procurement within the redevelopment programme.
-On-going Affordable Housing Developing definition and principles for Affordable Housing.
-April 2016 Agreeing Crown's investment in Affordable Housing.
-June 2016 Economic Development Plan Encourage business investment and growth within Tāmaki as well as advancing the skills, knowledge and employment opportunities for Tāmaki residents (see skills pathways to employment.)
+On-going Economic Development Plan Encourage business investment and growth within Tāmaki as well as advancing the skills, knowledge and employment opportunities for Tāmaki residents (see skills pathways to employment).
 On-going Pathways to Housing Independence Support local Tāmaki residents to progress along the housing continuum, support this via the supply of affordable homes in Tāmaki.
 On-going Social Enterprise Support local Tāmaki residents to start up and operate their own businesses in a sustainable manner.
 Support this via social procurement within the redevelopment programme and Tāmaki Housing.
 On-going Social Infrastructure Reference Plan Develop a Social Infrastructure Reference Plan to align amenities and services to the housing development.
 December 2016 Early Childhood Education Strategy and Delivery Plan Continue implementation of Early Childhood Centre strategy.
-On-going
+On-going Procurement of Tenancy and Property management services Engage CHP partners in the delivery of Tenancy Management / Property Management and support services.
+Procurement completed by November 2017

-Procurement of Tenancy and Property management services Engage CHP Partners in the delivery of Tenancy Management/ Property Management & Support Services.
-Procurement completed by Nov 2017 Procurement for Large Scale Development Procurement of consortium comprising of a large scale development partner and investors.
-Precinct 1 by Nov 2017 Precinct 2 by September 2019 Infrastructure Funding Agreement Infrastructure Funding Agreement with Council approved by July 2016.
-July 2016 Investment model for Income Related Rent Subsidy Investment model for Income Related Rent Subsidy approved by July 2016.
-July 2016 Strategic Land Procurement Procurement of strategic land holdings needed to enable development.
+Project/Initiative Description Delivered By Procurement for Large Scale Development Procurement of consortium comprising of a large scale development partner and investors.
+Precinct 1 by November 2017 Precinct 2 by September 2019 Strategic Land Procurement Procurement of strategic land holdings needed to enable development.
 Ongoing